 Pat your broccoli “dough” into a pizza-shaped round and bake.
 Fifteen-ish minutes later, your Broccoli Pizza Crust is ready for any assortment of your favorite pizza toppings.

-Once baked, the Broccoli Pizza Crust becomes golden on top and lightly springy inside.
+Once baked, the crust becomes golden on top and lightly springy inside.
 Its flavor reminded me a little of a frittata, and I honestly would have been happy eating it on its own with a spoonful of warm tomato sauce.

 But then there was that hunk of mozzarella and those juicy cherry tomatoes in our refrigerator.
 It wouldn’t have been just for me not to allow them to meet their ultimate pizza purpose.

-I thought that this Broccoli Crust Pizza would serve four, but that yield turned out to be more appropriate for an appetizer.
+I thought that this crust would serve four, but that yield turned out to be more appropriate for an appetizer.
 If you are feeding a larger group, I’d suggest doubling the recipe, then shaping into two pizzas.

 OK, cauliflower pizza, your diva days are over.
 Time to pass the mic.
 This Broccoli Pizza Crust is center stage and ready to solo.